aricodes-oss/aricodes/content/posts/building-a-pi-cluster.md

 # Provisioning!

+Boot up your Pis and let give them some time to resize their filesystem and come online.
+This can take a while, up to 5 or 10 minutes. *Do not unplug them while this is happening.* After that's done, you can carry on to actually provisioning them.

 Are you ready for the YAML part of the post?
 Because there's no way to escape the YAML part.
 Everything is YAML nowadays.

 Here's the Ansible playbook I use to provision all of the Pis.
 It authorizes my public key for SSH access as well as their own, and gives them open access between each other.

-*Not* pictured in this playbook is me changing all of their passwords away from the default.
+*Not* pictured in this playbook is me changing all of their passwords away from the default and changing their hostnames to `manager1` and `worker1` through `worker7`.
+I also installed and configured [tailscale](https://tailscale.com/) on all of them so that I can use them for CPU offload from my main hobby server without having to forward ports on my router.
+This adds a small amount of latency (~15-20ms) but is incredibly worth it for the security benefits and ease of configuration in my opinion.

 {{< code language="yaml" >}}
 ---